mlynch/mlynch.github.com/_posts/2016-03-06-fujifilm-xe2s-review.markdown

 In general, the X-E2S, and other Fujifilm X cameras like it, bring back the film aesthetic and magic to digital photography.
 I'm not a professional photographer, but I consider taking increasingly better photos to be a life passion.
 The X-E2S lets me push forward in a way that feels natural and authentic, while still appealing to my inner nerd.

 I'm incredibly happy with my choice and recommend anyone new to mirrorless or wanting a smaller alternative to a DSLR check out the Fujifilm X line (and the X-E2S).

+Stay tuned for a future post with more Fuji Photos!